ravager/brs-utils/README.md

 * A testing framework like jUnit
 * A logger inspired in Log4j
 * A i18n framework for translations
-* A Java like Optional implementation
+* A Java like Optional implementation with error handling (since we don't have exceptions)
 * An example channel with all the different templates and a video player

 ## buTypeUtils